anggars/personalify/README.md

 - **Frontend (Next.js):**
   Modern React-based framework providing a fast, interactive UI with Tailwind CSS for styling and Framer Motion for animations.
 It communicates with the backend via REST API.

+- **Mobile App (Flutter):**
+  Cross-platform mobile application providing a native experience for Spotify analytics and lyrics.
+It shares the same FastAPI backend and features premium UI elements like interactive spotlights and marquee text.

 - **FastAPI (Backend API):**
-  Main server that handles Spotify authentication (OAuth2), data synchronization, database storage, caching, external API calls (Hugging Face for NLP analysis, Genius for lyrics), and API serving to frontend.
+  Main server that handles Spotify authentication (OAuth2), data synchronization, database storage, caching, external API calls (Hugging Face for NLP analysis, Genius for lyrics), and API serving to multiple frontends (Web & Mobile).
 - **PostgreSQL (Main DB):**
   Stores main metadata such as users, artists, and tracks.
 Can run **locally via Docker** or use **Supabase (cloud-hosted PostgreSQL)** for production/development.
 - **Redis (Cache):**